Table of Contents

 Why choose it?

-If you need more capital, the SBA 7(a) loan program gives you access to funds you can use toward a variety of business expenses.
+If you need more capital, the SBA 7(a) loan program provides access to funds for a variety of business expenses.
 Because these loans are backed by the government, SBA loans tend to have favorable terms and rates.

 Keep in mind

-Application turnaround time is 5 to 10 business days.
-If you need a relatively small amount of capital in a shorter period of time, consider an SBA Express Loan.
+Application turnaround time is usually 5-10 business days.
+If you need a relatively small amount of capital in a shorter period of time, you may want to consider an SBA Express Loan.

 SBA loans can be competitive.
 Lenders usually require borrowers to have strong credit, an established business, and some form of collateral to offer.